 Aerospace wiring throughout.

-Over the circuit boards I mounted a white translucent plate.
-Behind the plate are 2 LEDs.
+Over the circuit boards I mounted a white translucent plate with are 2 LEDs underneath.

-The left one flashes whenever the Arduino is processing and the right one glows green when a WiFi connection is made.
+The left one flashes multi-colors whenever the Arduino is processing and the right one glows green when a WiFi connection is valid.

 I added a cool footsie label to show a patient how to stand on it, and a SD card to allow entering in a new WiFi router and password.